hugessen/Advent-of-Code-2017/README.md

 # Advent-of-Code-2017
-My Python solutions for the first 16 days of AoC 2017
+My Python solutions for days 1,17, and 18 got lost but I swear I did them!